 You can begin harvesting arugula greens as soon as seedlings emerge in your garden.
 Many people eat arugula sprouts when thinning plants.
 Arugula leaves can be selectively picked from the plants periodically throughout the season or entire plants can be harvested.

-When saving seeds from arugula, separate varieties by at least 800 feet.
 To ensure viable seeds, save seeds from at least 5 arugula plants.
 When maintaining a variety over many generations, save seeds from 20-50 plants.
+If you’re saving seeds for genetic preservation of a rare variety, save seeds from 80 plants.

 Arugula seeds can be threshed by placing branches on a tarp or in a large container and treading on them, or by rubbing seed stalks together between one’s hands.
 If the pods are dry, they will release their seeds easily.
 Seeds can be further cleaned by screening and winnowing.